8 Best Outdoor Swimming Places in the Helsinki Region

 Leppävaara Open-Air Pool

 The heated pool boasts a large swimming area, perfect for both leisurely laps and playful splashing.
-The shallow section is ideal for families with young children, ensuring a safe and enjoyable environment.
+The shallow pool is ideal for families with young children, ensuring a safe and enjoyable environment.
 Sunbathers can relax on the spacious sun deck, soaking up the warm rays and embracing the peaceful ambience.

 Leppävaara Open-air pool also offers convenient amenities, including showers, changing rooms, and a cafe serving snacks and refreshments.
 Lifeguards are always on duty, ensuring the safety of all swimmers.
 If the weather happens to be cold, it is always possible to warm up in a traditional Finnish sauna.
+Both the males and females have a sauna.

 Leppävaara Open-Air Pool is located in Espoo.
 You need to take a commuter train to Leppävaara station and walk 15 minutes more to reach the pool.
 Even though Leppävaara is in Espoo, Zones AB are enough for public transport tickets.
 We think Leppävaara Open-air Pool is the best summer pool in the Helsinki region and the price is only about 5 euros.